What is the difference between 3D and 4D ultrasounds?

 What if we are not able to get images?

 It is our number one priority to obtain the absolute best images of your baby and make sure you are satisfied to the fullest.
-We use the top of the line ultrasound equipment to ensure this, however, some factors that determine the outcome of your ultrasound are out of our control such as: location of your placenta, the amount of amniotic fluid surrounding your baby, the clarity of the amniotic fluid, the baby's position and the overall fetal environment.
+We use top of the line ultrasound equipment to ensure this, however, some factors that determine the outcome of your ultrasound are out of our control such as: location of your placenta, the amount of amniotic fluid surrounding your baby, the clarity of the amniotic fluid, the baby's position and the overall fetal environment.

-If we are unable to determine the gender or obtain 3D/4D images at your scheduled appointment due to these factors mentioned above, we offer our Rescan Insurance at our discretion on one additional visit.
+If we are unable to determine the gender or obtain 3D/4D images at your scheduled appointment due to these factors mentioned above, we offer our Rescan Insurance at our discretion with select packages on one additional visit.
 You will be asked to reschedule and come back for a second appointment within the next 14 days at no charge.
 Our cancellation policy is applied to all rescans and any breeches in the cancellation policy for the rescan appointment will forfeit your rescan.